al97/EmoryCSCourseEvals/README.md

 If you're a recruiter, and you're looking for evidence of my ability to use SQL (and understand relational databases as a whole), I would suggest looking at these files:
 -
--
--
--
--
+- Normalization (word document), Schema and Model for design of the database
+- all the SQL files for population of the database

-If you're looking for the PHP code that serves the dynamic website, check out:
+If you're looking for the PHP code that serves the dynamic website, check out the numerous PHP files listed.
--
--
--
--

-Lots of files here, and I'm sure you're wondering where you should go first.